aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-markdown-features/_index.md

 ## Markdown Document with Horizontal Rule

-This section demonstrates you how to produce a markdown document with Horizontal Rule as given below:
+This section shows you how to produce a markdown document with Horizontal Rule as given below:

 {{< highlight csharp >}}
 We support Horizontal rules (Thematic breaks) in Markdown: